 The prefect, or commander, of the Praetorian Guards was the most senior equestrian officer in the empire.
 Indeed, given the key part the Praetorians played in the imperial political system, which can be seen most clearly in the transfer of power from certain emperors to their successors (for example in the events after the deaths of Gaius and Commodus).

 Roman society was, like all those before the 19th century, an agrarian society – the great majority of people worked on the land.
 Town dwellers – craftsmen, merchants, councillors – made up only a small minority.

-Much of the land in the empire was owned by wealthy landowners; the actual farming was carried out by tenant farmers, landless labourers, or slaves.
+Much of the land in the empire was owned by wealthy landowners; the actual farming was carried out by tenant farmers, landless laborers, or slaves.

 As a result, estate-owners tended to reduce their dependence on gangs of slaves and gave their slaves plots of land to cultivate, as sharecroppers and tenants.
 They were still slaves, tied to the estates, but their working and living conditions were significantly better than had been those of slaves working in chain gangs.
 They were now able to raise families of their own, and had some share in the produce they grew.

 Great slave-run estates had never been a feature of most provincial societies, nor did they take root under the empire.
 In some parts, particularly in North Africa, great estates which had first grown in the later Republic continued to flourish, but these were farmed mostly by free tenants.
 Similarly in other provinces a villa economy was characterized by a slave-run farm surrounding a complex of buildings (the “villa”) in the center of the estate, with the majority of the land cultivated by tenant farmers.